UK agriculture development board leverages ClearAg weather forecast data to power new pest tool.

 The Agriculture & Horticulture Development Board’s (AHDB) WeatherHub, which aggregates and visualizes weather data, added ClearAg current and forecast weather information to its website, as well as via bespoke applications using third-party data dashboards, in July 2018.

 Since then, the AHDB has been developing a dynamic, interactive tool to help blackcurrant growers at more than 160 locations in the UK more accurately apply control measures for a key pest.
-It does so using four-day weather forecast day from ClearAg.
+It does so using four-day weather forecast data from ClearAg.

 Based on a ‘temperature sum’ approach, the tool predicts when gall mites will emerge from buds in spring, the best time to apply plant protection products.
 The tool has grown from just six locations to around 160 and is now updated daily instead of weekly, meaning guidance should be more accurate than before.